VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 ## Windows Azure Table Storage Based Event Store

-The Windows Azure table storage based event store addresses some of the short-comings of the simple SQL-based event store.
-Howevere, at this point on time, it is still _not_ a production quality implementation.
+The Windows Azure table storage based event store addresses some of the shortcomings of the simple SQL-based event store.
+However, at this point on time, it is still _not_ a production quality implementation.

 The team designed this implementation to guarantee that events are both